 It is a well marked trail but certainly not one to be taken for granted.
 The windy path crosses small waterfalls, has a lot of uneven steps and long drops down to the river.
 We laughed about the sign in the car park warning of deaths along the route but it really should be taken seriously.
-It took us about two hours to do this walk but that includes stopping for photos too.
+It took us about two hours to do this walk but that includes stopping for (a million) photos too.

 The walk through the gorge is quite magical and opens up into what I can only describe as something similar to an amphitheatre and the roar of the water falling 120 metres.
 I was all excited about doing one of my 360° videos but the damned thing wouldn’t connect to the app on my phone.
 Had it have worked I would have captured the golden eagle we saw soaring over us, instead you have only my word for it.

 So, after all of that crammed in to a two night break why on earth would I have wanted a big party instead?
 I wouldn’t.
 It’s not me.
 I couldn’t have wished for a better start to my fortieth year and as for my secret birthday trip, Dude did good!
 The celebrations and trips won’t be stopping here though, we have a Forty Things at 40 list, so don’t be surprised when you see we are still doing birthday things in September!